How to Choose a Carhartt Jacket

 Jackets for Working Outside

 When you work outside you need more than a warm jacket; you need to be able to move without your jacket riding up, binding, or wearing out.
 Carhartt jackets with a pleated bi-swing back have extra stretch across the shoulder area, which makes all the difference when you need to extend your arms.
 The men’s relaxed fit sherpa-lined utility jacket also has firm cotton duck for wind/water resistance, an adjustable drop-tail hem and snap-button closures that are easy to use even with work gloves on.
-The best women’s jacket for outdoor jobs is the washed duck active full zip.
-It’s got reinforced pockets, Cordura® reinforced sleeve hems and elbow pleats for ease of movement.
+The best women’s jacket for outdoor jobs is the rugged flex detroit jacket.
+It's got a snap-adjustable hem that lets you customize the fit for comfort and stretch, while keeping your essential close.

 Construction & Jobsite Jackets